chef-boneyard/cookbook-quality-metrics-rfc/SMQM.md

 008  | Cookbook Passes Cookstyle                           | Accepted
 009  | Cookbook Passes Foodcritic                          | Implemented
 010  | Cookbook Supports Multiple Platforms                | Accepted
-011  | Cookbook Includes CONTRIBUTING.MD file              | Accepted
+011  | Cookbook Includes CONTRIBUTING.MD file              | In Progress - Admin Only
-012  | Cookbook does not contain binaries                  | Accepted
+012  | Cookbook does not contain binaries                  | In Progress - Admin Only
-013  | Cookbook Includes TESTING.MD File                   | Accepted
+013  | Cookbook Includes TESTING.MD File                   | In Progress - Admin Only
-014  | Cookbook source has a tag matching cookbook version | Accepted
+014  | Cookbook source has a tag matching cookbook version | In Progress - Admin Only

 See the [README](README.md) for more information on the various states of a quality metric.